hakuxo/Portfolio-old-/README.md

 # Portfolio

+## Description

+This website was created as a portfolio to practice my css and html skills.

+## Installation

+N/A

+## Usage

+To use this webpage, kindly hover each box, change the size of the screen, or click the links to be taken to the correct resource unless stating "Read More"

-## User Story
+## Credits

-A website to later code more on add into.
-This will be my personal portfolio.
-I created this website to continue to practice my css and html.
-This will hold all of my contact info and a little bit of information about me.
+N/A